sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 The output consists of the files included in the OutputSandbox.
 You can retrieve the job output once it is successfully completed, in other words the job status has changed from ``RUNNING`` to ``DONE``.
-The files in the OutputSandbox can be downloaded for one week after the job finishes.
+The files in the OutputSandbox can be downloaded for approx. one week after the job finishes.

 .. note::
         You can choose the output directory with the ``--dir`` option.
 If you do not use this option then the output will be copied under the UI ``/scratch`` directory with a name based on the ID of the job.